killy971/hpc-coveralls/README.md

   - hpc-coveralls [options] [test-suite-names]
 ```

-If your build fails with an error message starting by "hpc:", just replace the `cabal test` command by `run-cabal-test`, as in the following example:
+If your build fails during the test phase with an error message starting by "hpc:", just replace the `cabal test` command by `run-cabal-test`, as in the following example:
 ```yaml
 before_install:
   - cabal install hpc-coveralls